 10. Resist the Urge to Stoke the Flames

-It also helps to trim your meat of fat so there is less to cause any flame flare-ups, and move your food into the center of the grill, and your coals to the side.
+It also helps to trim your meat of fat so that there is less to cause any flame flare-ups and move your food into the center of the grill and your coals to the side.

-Onions, too (along with garlic) contain sulfide compounds that can render meat-formed carcinogens harmless.
+Onions and garlic contain sulfide compounds that can render meat-formed carcinogens harmless.
 All vegetables also provide fiber in your diet, which can bind to HCAs and prevent them from being absorbed into the bloodstream.
-Instead, they are ushered quickly out of the body.
+Instead, they are ushered out of the body quickly.

-If you don’t want to add your fruit while cooking your meat, eat it afterwards to help take the sting out of cancer-causing chemicals.
-Berries, grapes, kiwi, and watermelon all inhibit the activity of certain HCAs.
+If you don’t want to add your fruit while cooking your meat, eat some afterward to help take the sting out of cancer-causing chemicals.
+Berries, grapes, kiwi and watermelon all inhibit the activity of certain HCAs.

 12. Keep a Clean Grill

-If you want to discover the nature’s secret remedies for healing and fat burning, then click here to check out the Best Foods That Rapidly Slim & Heal In 7 Days program.
+If you want to discover nature’s secret remedies for healing and fat burning, then click here to check out the Best Foods That Rapidly Slim & Heal in 7 Days program.

 American Institute for Cancer Research (AICR).
 (2013, May 2). eNews: Marinades Make Grilling Healthier| American Institute for Cancer Research (AICR).
 Retrieved from http://www.aicr.org/enews/2013/may-2013/enews-marinades-make-grilling-healthier.html

 Anderson, K. E., Mongin, S. J., Sinha, R., Stolzenberg-Solomon, R., Gross, M. D., Ziegler, R. G., … Church, T. R. (2011).
 Pancreatic cancer risk: Associations with meat-derived carcinogen intake in the